Analysis | Biden’s pitch that the economy ‘will create 19 million jobs’ if infrastructure is passed

 The Facts

 The latest Moody’s report offers three scenarios for job growth: with no government intervention, with just the American Rescue Plan, and with both the American Rescue Plan and the American Jobs Plan, the moniker for the infrastructure proposal.
-The report is generally laudatory about Biden’s infrastructure proposals, though it notes that growth will slow slightly in early 2022, trimming some jobs, as the impact of Biden’s proposed tax cuts are felt before infrastructure spending really gets started later that year.
+The report is generally laudatory about Biden’s infrastructure proposals, though it notes that growth will slow slightly in early 2022, trimming some jobs, as the impact of Biden’s proposed tax increases are felt before infrastructure spending really gets started later that year.

 Moody’s economist Mark Zandi, the chief author of the report, told the Fact Checker that the starting point for measuring the plans’ impact should be the fourth quarter of 2020, when there were 142.6 million workers with non-farm jobs.